ryz3006/alignzov2/docs/permission-system-guide.md

 ## Access Levels

-Users’ visibility is governed by access levels stored per-user:
+Users’ visibility is governed by multi-selectable access levels.
+The logic for this is centralized in the `DataScopeService`.
+For a detailed explanation, please see the [Data Scoping Guide](./data-scoping-guide.md).
-- INDIVIDUAL, TEAM, PROJECT, FULL_ACCESS

-Services apply access scoping for list/detail operations based on the requester’s access level.

 ## Best Practices